 Missed the Accelerating Woodland Creation Conference on 25th March?
-You can now purchase the full immersive experience here with unlimited access to the recorded videos and presentations, including afternoon addresses by Minister Zac Goldsmith and Sir William Worsley.
+You can now purchase access to the recorded videos and presentations from the day, including afternoon addresses by Government Minister Lord Goldsmith and Forestry Commission Chairman Sir William Worsley.
+Click here.

 Driven by climate change mitigation concerns, government throughout the UK is seeking a significant acceleration in tree planting rates and an increase in woodland cover.
 The private sector and the third sector have also set out ambitious woodland creation goals, involving planting rates many times greater than those achieved in recent decades.
 This is a particular challenge in England, where rates of planting have changed little in recent years.